status-im/specs/docs/stable/1-client.md

 ## Abstract

-In this specification, we describe how to write a Status client for communicating with other Status clients.
+This specification describes how to write a Status client for communicating with other Status clients.

-We present a reference implementation of the protocol <sup>1</sup> that is used in a command line client <sup>2</sup> and a mobile app <sup>3</sup>.
+This specification presents a reference implementation of the protocol <sup>1</sup> that is used in a command line client <sup>2</sup> and a mobile app <sup>3</sup>.

 This document consists of two parts.
 The first outlines the specifications that